AmpliconSuite/.github/profile/README.md

 To improve reproducibility of the outputs and simplify output interpretation, we created AmpliconSuite-pipeline, which wraps the relevant tools into a single workflow. **Please use AmpliconSuite-pipeline to invoke AmpliconArchitect**.

+## Quickstart
+### Analyzing your own data
+Visit [AmpliconSuite-pipeline](https://github.com/AmpliconSuite/AmpliconSuite-pipeline) to see ways to run AmpliconArchitect.
+This includes instructions for installation-free, web-based ways to run AmpliconArchitect, links containerized images, and instructions for standalone installation.

+### Viewing existing collections of results
+Visit [AmpliconRepository.org](https://ampliconrepository.org) to see publicly shared collections of AmpliconArchitect outputs.

 ## What tools are part of AmpliconSuite and what do they do?
 ### AmpliconArchitect (AA)
 Performs joint analysis of SVs and copy numbers to analyze the genome structure of focal amplifications and reports computational substructures.
 In some simple cases, the substructure will represent a complete ecDNA structure itself.
 Developed by Viraj Deshpande, maintained by Jens Luebeck.